FJosias1997/autoform_py/README.md

 ## 1. Summary

-This project consists of Python scripts designed to automate the process of inserting records from a spreadsheet (CSV file) into an HTML form and displaying them on the same page.
+This project consists of Python scripts designed to automate the process of logging into a system, inserting records from a spreadsheet (CSV file) into an HTML form, and displaying them on the same page.
 Additionally, there is a script to capture the cursor position on the screen, which helps calibrate the automation for different screen resolutions.

 > Note: The CSV file and HTML form used in this project are in Portuguese, but the concepts are applicable to any language.